This is Why You See Dryer Lint—You’re Drying Your Clothes to Death!

 Get the soap out

 Residual detergent in fabrics causes them to feel rough.
-Measure carefully erring on the side of too little rather than too much detergent.
-Add 1/2 cup white vinegar to the last rinse.
+It can turn white things dingy gray.
+The solution to this problem is to measure carefully, erring on the side of too little rather than too much detergent.
+Then add 1/2 cup white vinegar to the last rinse.
 This will help remove the residual detergent from the fabrics.
 Even when air-dried, they will be softer.

 Using inexpensive distilled white vinegar in the laundry will whiten, brighten, reduce odor, and soften clothes without harsh chemicals.
-The 5% acetic acid in distilled white vinegar is so mild that it will not harm washable fabrics or the washing machine itself.
-Unless prohibited by the manufacturer (check your owner manual if you are unsure), vinegar in the recommended small amount of 1/2 cup in the last rinse is safe to use in both standard and high-efficiency washers.
+When added to gallons of water in the washer, the 5% acetic acid in distilled white vinegar is so mild that it will not harm washable fabrics or the washing machine itself.
+Unless prohibited by the manufacturer (check your owner manual), a small amount of vinegar released into the last rinse is safe to use in both standard and high-efficiency washers.
 Even more, it is beneficial to septic tanks and the environment.

-Never machine dry clothes—especially jeans—completely.
-Ten to 15 minutes is sufficient for most items to remove the major wrinkles.
-Then hang them from a clothesline if you’re lucky enough to have one, or an indoor clothes rack.
+Overdrying is hazardous to clothing.
+Removing items from the dry about 10 minutes before they’re completely dry is the path to longevity and fewer wrinkles, too.
+Never machine dry jeans completely.
+Ten to 15 minutes is sufficient for denim to remove the major wrinkles.
+Then hang them from a clothesline or an indoor clothes rack if you’re lucky enough to have one.

 Hang from the ankles